Joe Biden Claims, Without Evidence, Portland Victim Incited His Own Death

 The victim, Aaron “Jay” Danielson, was killed after the pro-Trump caravan was over, as he was walking down the street.
 The reported suspect, Michael Forest Reinoehl, is a supporter of Black Lives Matter and Antifa, according to the Oregonian.

-The confrontation with paintballs — fired, apparently, by both sides, among other projectiles — happened earlier, as part of the pro-Trump caravan drove through downtown Portland.
+The confrontation with left-wing activists involving paintballs happened earlier, as part of the pro-Trump caravan drove through downtown Portland.

 Antifa clash with drivers in the Trump caravan in downtown Portland.
 They spray urine at the cars, others spray mace and shoot paintballs back. #PortlandRiots #antifa pic.twitter.com/YvaIzsNuUU